Siamese Algae Eater: Care, Tank Setup, Tank Mates, Diet, Breeding, etc.

 Siamese Algae Eater

-Siamese Algae Eater, the native of Southeast Asia, are mainly found in freshwaters of Thailand and Malaysia.
+Siamese Algae Eater, a native of Southeast Asia, is mainly found in freshwaters of Thailand and Malaysia.
 But with the aquarium trade, they are now available around the globe.
-Talking about their family, they are closely related to carps.
+Talking about their family, they are closely related to carp.

-They are quite active and considered as the best Algae Eaters.
-Their active movement makes them interesting to look at.
-With these active movements, they can quickly cover the whole tank.
+They are quite active and considered the best Algae Eaters.
+Their active movement makes them interesting to look at, and with these active movements, they can quickly cover the whole tank.

 They are quite popular, and you can find them in any store.
-You can easily purchase them in $3-5 per fish, which makes them affordable as well.
+They are easily purchased for $3-5 per fish, which makes them affordable as well.
 All these qualities make them perfect for beginners.

-Siamese Algae Eater is easy to fed as well.
-You can add variety in their diet, which makes them produce waste like other fishes.
-They can be kept with both large group and a small group but overcrowding them isn’t a good idea.
+The Siamese Algae Eater is also easy to feed.
+You can add variety to their diet, which causes them to produce waste like other fish.
+They can be kept in both large groups and small groups, but overcrowding them isn’t a good idea.
 They will create a mess instead of keeping the tank clean.

 Siamese Algae Eater Behavior

-Siamese Algae Eaters are peaceful but are quite active.
-They are bottom dwellers and would be seen scavenging for algae.
-When found, they will sit there and feed on it until its completely gone.
+Siamese Algae Eaters are peaceful but quite active.
+They are bottom dwellers and are often seen scavenging for algae.
+When found, they sit there and feed on it until it is completely gone.

 If they are in a group, they will move and feed together.
 Their movements can disturb other calmer fishes.

-They aren’t aggressive but still, if you see them show aggression, keep an eye on them.
-Separate them from the rest for a few days if there isn’t any change in their behavior.
+They aren’t aggressive, but if you see them show aggression, keep an eye on them.
+If their behavior doesn’t change, separate them from the rest for a few days.

 Siamese Algae Eater Appearance